Dor-sketch/game-of-life-ai/README.md

 2. **Long Evolution Time:** The configuration should take a considerable amount of time to reach stability.
 3. **Expansion Before Stability:** During evolution, the configuration must expand significantly beyond its initial size.

+This kind of patterns are known as `Metuselahs` in the Game of Life terminology.
+The project aims to explore the potential of genetic algorithms in discovering such configurations, showcasing the power of AI in software development.
+For more about `Metuselahs`, you can visit the [Wikipedia page](https://en.wikipedia.org/wiki/Methuselah_(cellular_automaton)).

 ### Project Structure

 The implementation is modular, consisting of: